thvroyal/animazer/utils/ai-providers/README.md

 // Use a specific provider
 const geminiProvider = AIProviderFactory.getProvider('gemini');
 const result = await geminiProvider.generateImage('A cat wearing a hat');

+// Use the mock provider for development (no API costs) const mockProvider = AIProviderFactory.getProvider('mock');
+const result = await mockProvider.generateImage('A futuristic robot');
 ```

 ### With Configuration